Fear Of The Leftist Cult

 From there, having already left the group, her experience started making sense.
 In the years after she found freedom, Stein would go down a path of advocacy for cult awareness.
 Skills learned as an organizer were used to prevent others from similar fates.
 However, not everyone adjusts to life after cultic abuse so easily.
 “Some people find it difficult to believe in anything ever again,” she says.
 As an exit councilor, she’s knows there are many paths on the way out.

 What I find chilling about the story of The O is how closely some of their stated goals reflect political concepts I believe in myself.
-Having been a leftist for as long as I can recall, it’s not difficult for me to perceive how I could’ve defended the mission if it were a contemporary group or worse, joined myself.
-So often when I hear a cult story, the reasons people join are mysterious from the Godless cynical vista I occupy.
-However, my interests being what they are, a left-wing organization with a powerful message might camouflage itself from my radar.
+Having been a leftist since I was in middle school, it’s not difficult for me to perceive how I could’ve defended the mission if it were a contemporary group or if I’d been at the wrong place and time, joined myself.
+So often when I hear a cult story, the reasons people join are a little mysterious from the Godless, cynical vista I occupy.
+However, my interests being what they are, a left-wing organization with a powerful message might camouflage itself from my cultdar.

-A religious person is more likely to find themselves in a religious cult than a nonbeliever.
-An exercise enthusiast is more likely to find themselves in a yoga cult than a couch potato.
+An exercise enthusiast is more likely to be seduced by a yoga cult than a couch potato.
 Someone with little work experience is more likely to find themselves in a mid-level marketing scheme than an industry veteran.
-A right-wing conservative is more likely to be seduced be QAnon and, yes, a hardline leftist is more likely to join a group like The O. These aren’t absolute rules but illustrate the diversity of groups and jive with the line cult experts want everyone to know- without education everyone has vulnerabilities that could be exploited.
+A right-wing conservative is more likely to be seduced be QAnon and, yes, a hardline leftist is more likely to join a group like The O. These aren’t absolute rules but illustrate the diversity of groups and they jive with the line cult experts want everyone to know- without education everyone has vulnerabilities that could be exploited.

-Finding out about the existence of left-wing cults as a dyed-in-the-wool progressive, was a little like finding out Santa was a hoax or hearing that a favorite actor is a rapist.
+Finding out about the existence of left-wing cults as a dyed-in-the-wool progressive was a little like finding out Santa was a hoax or hearing that a great actor is a rapist.
 It disturbed me at the core and caused me to actually realize I could be vulnerable too.
-That I might not recognize something I believed in as nefarious.
+That I might not recognize something I believed in wasn’t real.

 Most everyone shares the idea that they’re somehow immune to coercive control, despite heaps of research suggesting otherwise.
 There’s also an idea that cults prey on the weak-minded but that doesn’t really stand up when you look at someone like Dr. Stein and the PhD on her wall.
 Stein was strong willed and highly intelligent when she joined The O. Her story doesn’t square with the idea of cult members being cow-eyed, gullible fools.